NWK988W

 Fit a NEW/OLD STEREO – car still had the black cubby box with no stereo ever fitted.
 Retro system fitted – Looks 1980 period Pioneer facia but behind is a modern 50-watt amp and USB and Bluetooth system.
 Speakers and Tune-ups are period 80’s NOS.
 The sub-woofer fitted under the passenger seat is a new Pioneer Sub as I couldn’t track a NOS one down.

 It was important to keep the car looking period so everything that can be seen is circa 1980.
-The modern stereo is hidden behind the Pioneer KP-5800 fascia
+The modern Bluetooth amp is hidden behind the Pioneer KP-5800 fascia

 DIFFERENCES FOUND ON NWK